parthigeo/skafdev/README.md

 # Continuous local Kubernetes app development using *Skaffold*
-This guide walks you thru continuous local application development workflow using *Skaffold*, container tool OSS from Google.
-It  aims to demonstrate frictionless developer experience for application running on local Kubernetes cluster.
+This guide walks you thru continuous local application development workflow using *Skaffold*, container tool from Google.
+This guide includes labs that demonstrate frictionless developer experience for container application running on local Kubernetes cluster.

 ## What is *Skaffold*
-It is a command line tool from Google's open source container tools that helps iterate an application.
+It is a command line tool that helps iterate an application.
 It deploys application on either local or remote Kubernetes cluster.
-This tool basically detect changes in your application source code as well as the dependencies of your docker images.
-And automatically triggers build, push & deploy to local / remote Kubernetes cluster per configuration.
+This OSS tool basically detect changes in your source code as well as the dependencies of your docker images.
+And automatically triggers build, push & deploy to local / remote Kubernetes cluster.

 ## Focus
-This guide focuses on local development context rather than remote context such as automated CI & CD pipeline.
+This guide plus labs focuses on local development context rather than remote context such as automated CI & CD pipeline.
 Advanced workflow will be covered separately.

 > Consider this as *Skaffold* getting started guide for local application development

+## Target audience
+Targe audience for this guide is primarily developer community.
+Developers who wants to employ simple, repeatable and yet flexible tool for building and deploying applications for Kubernetes.

+> Consider this as *Skaffold* getting started guide for local application development

 ## Why use *Skaffold*
 * Simple to use command line tool
-* No cluster side set-up or server side components.
+* No cluster side set-up or server side components
 * Minimal to zero knowledge of Kubernetes
 * Deploy regularly when changing / saving files locally
 * Deploy only the pieces of stack that have change